crux/crux.github.io/about.md

 published: true
 ---

 This is me playing around with technologies.
-Ever since I started it.
-Assembled an Apple II clone and learned to program it in the 80ties, became a multimedia artist and VR pioneer in the 90ties, worked the internets but failed to become a millionaire in the noughties.
-Today I enjoy living in the parts from the original star trek utopian vision but still hope for others to fulfil.
-Flatscreens and mobiles are not the most important ones.
+Ever since it started, with assembly of an Apple II clone and learning to program it in the 80ties.
+Became a multimedia artist and VR pioneer in the 90ties.
+Worked the internets but failed to become a billionaire in the noughties.
+Today I enjoy living, at least partially, the original star trek utopian vision and still hope for more parts of it to fulfil.
+Flatscreens and mobiles are not the most important ones but a post capitalist society would be.

 ### More Information

 Programming for decades might make me a software guy.
-With 10+ years of C++, Java, Ruby each I consider myself quite qualified to have an opinion on language topics but with such an perspective I usually prefer to focus on the bigger picture.
-The system architecture is what makes or brakes a solution, not the performance of the programming language.
-As you might have heard the old saying: You can write bad FORTRAN in any language.
-Distributed systems, which where supercomputers in the 90ties, is what I like and now it is the internet with it's web scale architectures.
+With 10+ years of C++, Java, Ruby each I consider myself qualified to have a strong opinion on language topics but with such an perspective I usually prefer to focus on the bigger picture.
+System architecture is what makes or brakes a solution, not the performance of the programming language.
+Like in the old saying: "You can write bad FORTRAN in any language".
+Distributed systems, which where supercomputers in the 90ties, is what I like and now it is the internet with it's web scale architectures where it all happens.

 ### Contact me